 Why doesn't our justice system take life-threatening domestic violence seriously?
 Treating domestic violence as the crime it is on the books could have protected this man's wife, his daughters, and the three young women he eventually kidnapped.

-When we allow women to be beaten in any situation, we are allowing more violence against women in every situation.
+are allowing more violence against women in every situation.
 Look no further than my friend Katie Hadel.

 How was Ariel Castro never thrown in jail?